geoserver/geoserver/doc/en/user/source/geowebcache/webadmin/defaults.rst

 Cache Eviction Policy
 ```````````````````````````````````````
-Paramter for configuring in memory cache eviction policy, it may be: LRU, LFU, EXPIRE_AFTER_WRITE, EXPIRE_AFTER_ACCESS, NULL
+Parameter for configuring in memory cache eviction policy, it may be: LRU, LFU, EXPIRE_AFTER_WRITE, EXPIRE_AFTER_ACCESS, NULL

+This eviction policies may not be supported by all caches implementations.
+For example, Guava Caching only supports the eviction policies: EXPIRE_AFTER_WRITE, EXPIRE_AFTER_ACCESS and NULL.

+Note, only the eviction policies accepted by the selected cache will be shown on the UI.

 Cache Eviction Time (in Seconds)
 ```````````````````````````````````````